zucchero-sintattico/OOP20-Jhaturanga/README.md

 ### Prerequisites

-You'll need to have the standard JDK installed on your machine and a version on Java not older than the 8.0
+You'll need to have the standard JDK installed on your machine and a version of Java not older than the 8.0

 ### Installation

 1. Install the official released version of Jhaturanga from [here](https://github.com/zucchero-sintattico/Jhaturanga/releases/tag/v2.0)
-2. Once the Jar is installed on yout machine execute
-    - ```java -jar 'nameOfJarFileDownloaded.jar'```
+2. Once the Jar is installed on your machine execute ```java -jar 'nameOfJarFileDownloaded.jar'``` from the installation directory
-4. Jhaturanga should be up and running
+3. Jhaturanga should be up and running

 <!-- USAGE EXAMPLES -->
 ## Usage